menglishca/keyin-course-notes/content/fullstack/qaps/qap-1/_index.md

 ### Git Hygiene
 - Regularly commit changes with meaningful messages.
 - Do not commit unnecessary files such as `node_modules` or temporary files.

-### Extra Files
-- Your project must include:
-  - `README.md` explaining:
-    - The purpose of the application.
-    - How to use it.
-    - How to run the tests.

 ## Submission Guidelines